subtillioN/KickSMAS/README.md

 	+ you can suddenly safely and comprehensibly share and inherit styles to DRY up your CSS and improve maintainability

 ###BASE:
-	Selectors: DOM-based, elements, attributes, etc
+**Selectors**: DOM-based, elements, attributes, etc

 As discussed above, because the BASE level is tightly coupled to the DOM, BASE selectors are generally just element and attribute selectors, such as in resets or general themes.

 ###LAYOUT:
-Selectors: 	class-based (ideally), prefixed with 'l-', e.g. '.l-single-centered-column'
+**Selectors**: 	class-based (ideally), prefixed with 'l-', e.g. '.l-single-centered-column'

 LAYOUT selectors could be pretty much anything, but, moving into greater decoupling from the DOM, selectors here typically and ideally would be classes.
 These class names should be prefixed with 'l-'.

 ###MODULE:
-	Module Selectors: class-based, prefixed with 'm-', e.g. '.m-box', or '.m-panel'.
+**Module Selectors**: class-based, prefixed with 'm-', e.g. '.m-box', or '.m-panel'.

-    Components: Parts of the MODULE.
-When descendent selectors are not applicable, such as '& > li ', component selectors begin with the MODULE name and are followed by "--" followed by component functional descriptor, e.g.
+**Components**: Parts of the MODULE.
+When descendent selectors are not applicable, such as '& > li ', component selectors
+    				begin with the MODULE name and are followed by "--" followed by component functional descriptor, e.g.
-    				'.m-box--header' or .m-box--body.
+    				'.m-box--header' or .m-box--body

-	Submodules: Significant variations of the MODULE.
-Selector names for the submodules often begin with the MODULE name and are followed by '_' and then a descriptor of variation, e.g. '.m-box_sidebar', meaning ".m-box styled for the sidebar."
+**Submodules**: Significant variations of the MODULE.
+Selector names for the submodules often begin with the MODULE name
+	 				and are followed by '_' and then a descriptor of variation, e.g. '.m-box_sidebar', meaning ".m-box styled for the sidebar."

-    Modifiers: Slight variations of the MODULE.
-Selector names for the modifiers begin with the MODULE name and are followed by a '.' and then a descriptor of what's different with the modified version of the module e.g. '.m-box.no-border,' meaning "an m-box with no border."
+**Modifiers**: Slight variations of the MODULE.
+Selector names for the modifiers begin with the MODULE name and are
+     				followed by a '.' and then a descriptor of what's different with the modified version of the module e.g. '.m-box.no-border,' meaning "an m-box with no border."